CLINICAL IMAGING HUB

 Radiology

 Radiology applies imaging technologies such as X-ray, ultrasound and CT to guide diagnosis and intervention.
-It informs clinical decision-making and supports minimally invasive procedures across medical specialties.
+These techniques contribute to clinical decision-making and support minimally invasive procedures across various medical specialities.

 Nuclear medicine plays an essential role in diagnosing various complex conditions